SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

     '  "disable_online_networking": false,',
     '  "enable_lan": true,',
     '  "enable_overlay": true,',
-    //'  "epicid": "3808a45790894253344fec21026bbf80",', //better to let the emu automaticaly add this line.
+    //'  "epicid": "3808a45790894253344fec21026bbf80",', //better to let the emu automatically add this line.
     '  "language":' + '"' + Context.EpicLang + '"' + ',',
     '  "log_level": "off",',
-    //'  "productuserid": "ab65359ffde1b5cc41e81afee8e32c33",', //better to let the emu automaticaly add this line.
+    //'  "productuserid": "ab65359ffde1b5cc41e81afee8e32c33",', //better to let the emu automatically add this line.
     '  "savepath": "appdata",',
     '  "signaling_servers": [],',
     '  "unlock_dlcs": true,',
-    '  "username": ' + '"' + Context.Nickname + '"', //must always be added if you edit the json and must be the last line else the emulator will reset all parameters(there is no coma at the end of this line in the json).
+    '  "username": ' + '"' + Context.Nickname + '"', //must always be added if you edit the json and must be the last line else the emulator will reset all parameters (there is no coma at the end of this line in the json).
     '}'
     ] ;
     Context.WriteTextFile(jsonPath,params);